-LGBTQ+ ISSUES: You may encounter the strongly held opinion among some Koreans that there is no such thing as homosexuality in Korea, but this is becoming less common in the younger generations.
-Homosexuality is legal but same-sex marriage is not recognized.
+SEXUALITY ISSUES: You may encounter the strongly held opinion among Koreans that there is no such thing as homosexuality in Korea.
+It is probably best not to argue the point.

 RELIGIOUS ISSUES: Yonsei University is a church-related university and holds chapel services for regular Korean freshmen and sophomores in the Luce Chapel on campus.
-The city of Seoul has many churches within walking distance from campus with several Englishspeaking congregations.
+The city of Seoul has many churches within walking distance from campus with several English-speaking congregations.